Search ImagingPixel for Images by Camera or Lens

 Olympus Pen EE-3 Red-Flag Pop-Up

-The series is also supported by a variation that is fitted with a wider and faster zone focus D.Zuiko 30mm F2.8 lens, namely the Pen-EES, and Pen-EES-2.
+Olympus Pen EE-series 35mm half-frame cameras are easily recognized by the presence of the selenium meter feature surrounding the lens area.
+The series is also supported by a series of variants, namely the Pen-EES and Pen EES-2, which are fitted with a wider and faster zone focus D.Zuiko 30mm f/2.8 lenses.
 The S-version is not available for the EE-3 iteration.

 Basic Camera Features

 The EE-3 is a really tough build.
 Given proper care and conscientious use, the camera will just keep on going and probably outlast any later production cameras as well.
-The Pen EE-3 has a chrome finish but was said to be available with black or grey leatherette, or a gold commemorative model.
+The Pen EE-3 has a chrome finish but was said to be available with black or grey leatherette or a gold commemorative model.

 Olympus Pen EE-3 Front

 The front of the camera is a simple affair with the selenium cell cover surrounding the diminutive 4 elements in 3-groups 28mm f/3.5 D.Zuiko lens, with the flash synchro terminal located on the lower part of the front, and the viewfinder window on the upper part.
-The lens mount also houses the film speed and aperture dial which is fully rotatable to either the film ISO, flash, or aperture opening settings.
+The lens mount also houses the film speed and aperture dial, which is fully rotatable to either the film ISO, flash, or aperture opening settings.

 The EE-3 takes 43.5mm filters, which will cover the whole of the selenium metering cells.
 Previous 22.5mm lens filters, which were used on previous EE models, cannot be fitted to the EE-3.